 In the event of an emergency, it’s important for first responders to know that you’re already on blood thinners.
 Having that information will aid emergency personnel in treating your injuries more accurately, and they’ll know what medications you can and cannot be given along with your blood thinners.

 Wearing a medical ID can provide first responders with all the information they’ll need in the event of an emergency.
-When you wear a medical ID with your information, first responders will know to monitor you for symptoms of internal bleeding.
+When you wear a medical ID with your information, first responders have access to information that can let them know to monitor you for symptoms of internal bleeding.
 They’ll also know not to give you certain medications that could cause adverse reactions.

 When it comes to engraving your medical ID for blood thinners, we recommend listing your first and last name, that you are on blood thinners, what condition causes you to take blood thinners, any allergies or other medications, and an in case of emergency phone number.